8 minutes|Updated on 02.09.2024

 During conflicts, such as the war in Ukraine, capital moves towards stable currencies.
 This was evident in the early stages of the conflict, where the demand for the Swiss Franc increased, raising its value against the Euro.

-By understanding these economic and geopolitical dynamics and following the decisions of the SNB and the ECB, you can anticipate the evolution of the CHF/EUR exchange rate in 2024.
+By understanding these economic and geopolitical dynamics and following the decisions of the SNB and the ECB, you can anticipate the evolution of the EUR/CHF exchange rate for the end of 2024.

 Sources: Swiss National Bank - Annual report 2023, European Central Bank - Economic bulletin 2023

-The chart above illustrates the evolution of the CHF/EUR exchange rate over the past few years.
+The chart above illustrates the evolution of the EUR/CHF exchange rate over the past few years.
 The data shows periods of relative stability followed by marked variations during major economic events.

 Sources: Swiss National Bank - Exchange rate evolution, European Central Bank - Exchange Rate Statistics